nicolosh/Rust_embedded/README.md

-# COURSENAME
+#  Introduction to Embedded Systems with Rust
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course ` Introduction to Embedded Systems with Rust`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]